thecartercenter/nemo/docs/production-setup.md

 Paste the contents of your `.key` file, save, and exit.
 Be careful not to share the contents of your `.key` file with anyone.

+Note that if your `.key` file has a passphrase, you will need to enter it every time you restart Nginx.
+Stripping the passphrase from the key is not terribly dangerous.
+You can find out how to do it [here](https://mnx.io/blog/removing-a-passphrase-from-an-ssl-key/).

 ### Configure Nginx

     sudo rm /etc/nginx/nginx.conf && sudo nano /etc/nginx/nginx.conf